New Mexico League Positions

 - Maintenance of in-stream flow and general ecological health must be recognized as a "beneficial use" of water.

 The Office of the State Engineer should be adequately funded to execute its functions.
-In addition:
+In addition

 - The OSE must be given more authority to regulate domestic well permits.
 Improved regulation and monitoring of domestic wells and septic systems is essential to protect groundwater supplies and should be adequately funded.